knees4bees/chatter-api/README.md

 ---
 ## Project Design and Process

+### Project Management
+I organized my work using a [GitHub Projects board with automated kanban](https://github.com/knees4bees/chatter-api/projects/1).

+### Wireframes
 I started this project by sketching a few wireframes for a possible frontend, partly because that helped me get comfortable but mostly so I could imagine how and where the API's data might eventually be used and let that guide me in my decisions as I planned the structure of the endpoints and the database schema.

-### Wireframes
 The sidebar on the left holds a list of all users (possibly/probably only those users who are the current user's friends/contacts) with a specific person selected.
 The box on the right shows the recent messages between that selected person and the current user, with the most recent messages at the bottom.
 The form below that is for input of a new message, with an adjacent button to submit the message.
 ![image](https://user-images.githubusercontent.com/72777671/123360928-21fe4c80-d53c-11eb-8526-82759f7159d3.png)